Time Bandits: Legacy

 Gilliam has referred to Time Bandits as the first in his "Trilogy of Imagination", followed by Brazil (1985) and ending with The Adventures of Baron Munchausen (1988).
 All are about the "craziness of our awkwardly ordered society and the desire to escape it through whatever means possible".
 All three films focus on these struggles and attempts to escape them through imagination: Time Bandits through the eyes of a child, Brazil through the eyes of a man in his thirties, and Munchausen through the eyes of an elderly man.

 The film is ranked No. 22 on Empire magazine's "The 50 best kids' movies".
 It is listed as one of Time magazine's "Top 10 Time-Travel Movies".

+Game designer Richard Garriott was inspired by Time Bandits while creating the 1982 game Ultima II: The Revenge of the Enchantress, stating that he watched the film about 20 times to create a copy of the time map, as his game would feature a similar mechanic of "time doors" and the game's box even had a similar cloth map inside.